Guest Post Written by Dr. Furqan A Syed (The Author)

 About the author: Dr. Furqan A Syed

 Dr. Furqan A Syed, DHMS, is a registered Homeopathic Medical Practitioner from Islamabad, Pakistan.
 He retired prematurely as a pilot and took up the challenge to heal the sick as he belonged to a family of very first of homeopaths since 1955.
-You can view his website at http://www.miacura.com Some sections of the website is under construction.
-He can be contacted at email@example.com
+You can view his website at https://www.homeoconsultant.com/ He can be contacted at email@example.com

 The Copyright is reserved with the author (Furqan A Syed).
 All opinions are that of the author.